 Maestro Gaudí dedicated 42 years of his life to the Sagrada Familia.
 The entire work from its origins to today has been financed by private donations.
 It was in 1889 that Gaudí abandoned the initial project of neo-Gothic appeal to experiment with something new and never seen before: a large Latin cross church and very high towers impregnated with a strong symbolic charge of universal inspiration; although it is a Catholic temple there are plenty of naturalistic references, as you enter the church you will feel like you are in a bright forest.
 (Internal visit)

 Continuing the tour with an interesting walk on the Paseo de Gracia where you can admire other wonderful works of the Master Gaudí.

 Casa Batlò: this colorful modernist style building is one of Gaudí’s many masterpieces.
 The house is a very famous attraction and in 2005 it was declared a World Heritage Site. (external visit)

 La Pedrera: The official name of this architectural work is Casa Milà, called La Pedrera because of its rocky appearance, which in Catalan means “quarry”.
 The Casa Milà was commissioned to Gaudí in 1906 by the industrialist Pere Milá i Camps, who had particularly appreciated the genius demonstrated by the Master in the construction of the Casa Batllò.
 With this construction, Gaudí broke all the known and accepted architectural rules until then, he managed to create something monumental, eccentric and absolutely futuristic, which became history as one of the most representative examples of his naturalistic period. (external visit)

 Arrival at the town of Lourdes.
-Hotel accommodation.
+Accommodation in the hotel.
 Dinner and overnight.
-Possibility of participation in the night procession up to the Basilica of the Rosary.
+Possibility to participate in the night procession to the Basilica della Rosario.